 Nectar Collectors, like most rigs, are comprised of a neck, body, and tip.
 These pieces can be made from silicone, glass or quartz, with each carrying the benefits of that material.
 The neck is where you are meant to inhale and where the vapor travels through.
 Necks are sometimes detachable and can be connected via a bridge or separate filter.
 Often a clip is used around the joint to keep the neck from falling off and allowing it to be detached for easier transport.
 The body is where the smoke travels through initially, and on a wet nectar collector it is this chamber where you can fill it with water.
 Not all nectar collectors use water (most don’t), as there are dry versions as well, also called wands.
 These models just have straight or bubbled bodies without any chamber for water.
 When using a wet Nectar Collector that does have a body chamber, make sure you fill the water after you have detached the neck so that water doesn’t get trapped in the joint.

 On a higher-end nectar collector, you may find a downstem with a filter or diffusion setup inside of the main body water chamber.
 This adds some extra percolation and smoke diffusion that can help cool down and smooth the smoke, since it is not traveling a long distance.
 The tip of the Nectar Collector is what the Nectar Collector uses as its dabbing tool.
 The tip connects to the base and can be made of titanium or glass.
 Generally, titanium is sturdier than glass and also retains heat better.
+Read more about what a nectar collector is.

 The first step is to lay down your concentrate on a heat resistant surface, such as glass or silicone.
 Silicone is the most commonly used surface.
 Next, heat the tip using your butane torch until it is red hot.
 If you enjoy taking low temp dabs, you may want to wait 7-10 seconds to let the tip cool down.
 When ready, press the tip of the nectar collector gently against the concentrate inside the dab jar or laid on on a dab mat.
 Without pressing too hard or letting too much vapor escape, take the hit.
 It’s as easy as that.